With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 We’re not vegan but this place is one of the best budget-friendly restaurants that we’ve been to in Mexico and we highly recommend checking it out for lunch.

-The plates at Mango y Chile come packed full of flavor and fresh, colorful ingredients.
+The plates at Mango y Chile come packed full of flavor and fresh, delicious ingredients.
 We tried both the burger and tacos and we agreed that the burger was the clear winner.

 You May Also Like: